 Finally, the standard guidelines for these lenses: most Android phones running Android 4.3 or above should support them.
 For iOS devices, lenses are supported on the iPhone 4S and above, iPod 5th generation, iPad 2nd generation and above, and Original iPad Mini devices and above.

-Creating a custom geo filter on Snapchat is probably a bit out-there for most users, but we think a select few will really love them.
+Those on the hunt for new filters on Snapchat is probably a bit out-there for most users, but we think a select few will really love them.
 Above we mentioned Snapchat’s reliance on advertisers placing ads within Snapchat, saying it’s the majority of how Snapchat makes their money, and this is absolutely true.
-That said, there is another revenue generator for Snapchat, and it is custom geofilters.
+That said, there is another path of money-making for Snapchat, and it’s through custom geofilters.
 These on-demand filters allow you to create your own filter for a limited area for events, weddings, businesses, announcements and more.
-It’s a really interesting idea and, as long as you’re sensible about how large you are making the filter’s area, it’s pretty affordable too.
+It’s a really interesting idea, and as long as you’re sensible about where you’re keeping the filter in effect, it’s pretty affordable too.

 The easier method: start by heading into the settings menu inside Snapchat we mentioned earlier.
 Find “Custom Geofilters” inside your settings menu and tap the option, then tap “Continue.”
 Snapchat will give you a bunch of different options for what the occasion you’re looking to design is.
 These range from standard, always-there options (wedding, birthdays) to time-based holidays (at the time of writing, 4th of July and graduation are at the top of the list, as are summer vibes”).
 Choose your category to load a list of standard templates to pick from for geofilters.
 Tapping on an option will give you a sample photo of your filter, and you can do one of three things from here: go back to the options menu, select the geofilter, or customize it with your own text and drawings.